SongningLai/SongningLai.github.io/index.md

 <img src="images/logo灰色.png" width = "3000" height = "450" alt="Zexin Fu" align=center />
 <br>

-Here is **SMARTHOME**.
+**Here is SMARTHOME.**

 <br>

 ## Company Introduction

-Guangzhou Zhijia Co., Ltd. is a company dedicated to the development and production of whole-house intelligent systems.
+**Guangzhou Zhijia Co., Ltd. is a company dedicated to the development and production of whole-house intelligent systems.
 We focus on providing innovative products and solutions for elderly people living alone, with a mission to care for their physical and mental health.
 Our products cover many fields such as emotion recognition and health monitoring, aiming to help elderly people living alone enjoy a more convenient, safe and comfortable life.
-By combining the latest technology and intelligent equipment, we are committed to providing a better living environment and more comprehensive health management for the elderly.
+By combining the latest technology and intelligent equipment, we are committed to providing a better living environment and more comprehensive health management for the elderly.**

 <br>